danilo-leal/zed-resend-mcp-server/configuration/installation_instructions.md

-To use Resend's MCP server, go to the Resend dashboard and [create an API key](https://resend.com/api-keys).
+To use this MCP server, go to the Resend dashboard and [create an API key](https://resend.com/api-keys).